AutoxingTech/axbot_restbook/docs/reference/services.md

 ## Confirm Emergency Stop

-When on slope or in slope area (specified in overlays), even emergency stop is pressed, wheels will not be released.
-And there will be a warning message in `/alerts` websocket topic:
+When the robot is on a slope or in a designated slope area (specified in overlays), the wheels will not be released even if the emergency stop is pressed.
+A warning message will appear in the `/alerts` WebSocket topic:

 ![](./estop_warning.png)

-If you want to push the robots around, use the following command to confirm releasing the wheels.
+If you need to push the robot manually, use the following command to confirm releasing the wheels.

 ```bash
 curl -X POST http://192.168.25.25:8090/services/confirm_estop
 ```

 ## Calibrate Depth Camera Masks

-Some depth cameras can see parts of the robot itself.
-This service is used to determine which pixels in the depth camera should be treated as the body of itself and not be mistaken as obstacles.
+Some depth cameras may capture parts of the robot's own body.
+This service identifies which pixels should be masked to prevent the robot from mistaking itself for an obstacle.

-Before calibrating, the robot should be placed in an empty space.
-No obstacles should be in the view of all depth cameras.
+Before calibrating, place the robot in an open area with no obstacles in the field of view of any depth cameras.

 ```bash
 curl -X POST http://192.168.25.25:8090/services/calibrate_depth_camera_masks